sabynn/pbp-lab/README.md

 5. Go to the directory where the cloned repository is located in your local machine.
 6. Add new remote called **upstream** that points to the original GitLab repository.
-Use Git command: `git remote add upstream git remote add upstream https://gitlab.com/PPW-2017/ppw-lab`
+Use Git command: `git remote add upstream https://gitlab.com/PPW-2017/ppw-lab`
 7. Tell your TA about your GitLab username and URL to your tutorial repository so s/he can grade it later.
 8. Ensure that your repository page has visibility level set to